In this ultimate how to implement guide to ISO 27001 Annex A 8.30 Outsourced Development, you will learn directly from an ISO 27001 Lead Auditor:

 Implementing ISO 27001 Annex A 8.30 involves establishing strict governance over outsourced software development to mitigate supply chain risks.
 This requires enforcing contractual security requirements, automated code scanning (SAST), and mandatory Software Bill of Materials (SBOM) delivery.
 The primary business benefit is ensuring code integrity and preventing third-party security vulnerabilities from entering production systems.

-ISO 27001 Annex A Outsourced Development Implementation Checklist
+ISO 27001 Outsourced Development Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.30.
 This control requires that organisations supervise and monitor outsourced software development to ensure that security requirements are met and tested.